 Internet Explorer/Edge XXE (XML External Entity) Zero-Day Vulnerability

-A Zero-day vulnerability has been discovered in Internet Explorer that can allow attackers to steal files from the Windows systems.
-The vulnerability resides in the way Internet Explorer processes MHT(MIME HTML web archive) files and can be easily exploited by tricking users into opening a specially crafted MHT file.
-MHT is a Web page archive file format and is not used by modern browsers anymore.
-Modern browsers instead use newer standard HTML file format, but still support processing the old MHT format.
+A Zero-day vulnerability is in discovery by Internet Explorer that can allow attackers to steal files from Windows systems.
+The vulnerability resides in how Internet Explorer processes MHT(MIME HTML web archive) files and can easily exploit them by tricking users into opening a specially crafted MHT file.
+MHT is a Web page archive file format that modern browsers no longer use.
+Modern browsers instead use newer standard HTML file formats but still support processing the old MHT format.
+However, The solution to these problems is a good Vulnerability Management Tool.

 Technical Details:

-XXE injection works by exploiting XML parser via an improperly restricted XML external entity reference or misconfigured document type definition.
-An attacker can use a malicious XML file with external entity reference that abuses the ‘file://’ protocol to access local files, or ‘http://’ to access files on web servers.
+XXE injection exploits XML parser via an improperly restricted XML external entity reference or misconfigured document type definition.
+An attacker can use a malicious XML file with an external entity reference that abuses the ‘file://’ protocol to access local files or ‘http://’ to access files on web servers.
+Solving these will be easy with a Vulnerability Management Tool.

-A Proof-of-concept (PoC) exploit code for this vulnerability has already been published and is available.
+A Proof-of-concept (PoC) exploit code for this vulnerability is available.
 A typical malicious XML file will look like this:

 '<!ENTITY % data SYSTEM "c:\windows\win.ini">\n'